 The man’s sight swept around the room, before his eagle gaze stopped upon Lydia.

 Excuse me?
-Lydia almost spoke out loud.
+Lydia almost blurted out loud.

 “Three crippled men, plus a whole command of sentimental women,” he scoffed.
 “You must have run out of warriors to use.”